WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 }
 ```

-Here's how it looks like in action:
+Here's what it looks like in action:

 ![](https://raw.githubusercontent.com/WordPress/gutenberg/HEAD/docs/how-to-guides/data-basics/media/delete-button/deleting-in-progress.png)

 ### Step 4: Handle errors

 We optimistically assumed that a *delete* operation would always succeed.
-Unfortunately, under the hood it is a REST API request that can fail in many ways:
+Unfortunately, under the hood, it is a REST API request that can fail in many ways:

 * The website can be down
 * The update may be invalid